RiceGum: Other work

+In 2023, RiceGum began live streaming on the online video platform Rumble.

 Controversies

 Feuds with other YouTube personalities

-Ian W., a YouTuber by the channel name of iDubbbzTV, made an episode of his popular "Content Cop" series on RiceGum (a series where he critiques other YouTubers' content), which received over 50 million views and over 2 million likes.
+Ian Jomha, a YouTuber by the channel name of iDubbbzTV, made an episode of his popular "Content Cop" series on RiceGum (a series where he critiques other YouTubers' content), which received over 50 million views and over 2 million likes.
 The end of the video featured the diss track "Asian Jake Paul".
 In response to the video, RiceGum made the diss track "Frick da Police".
 The diss track was met with a negative reception, currently holding 1.3 million dislikes since its release.
-RiceGum has also been involved in controversies with other popular YouTubers and musicians such as James Rallison, Gabbie Hanna, and Bhad Bhabie.
+RiceGum has also been involved in controversies with other popular YouTubers and musicians such as TheOdd1sOut, Gabbie Hanna, and Bhad Bhabie.

 Hong Kong vlog controversy

 On June 12, 2018, RiceGum uploaded a video of himself in Hong Kong through his main YouTube channel.
 In the video, he asks strangers and a staff member in a local McDonald's if they have dog on the menu as he says "Asians eat cats and dogs in China."
 He also jokes about wanting to have dog and cat meat to eat as he is "always open to try new things".
 He comments on Hong Kong street food beef entrails, questioning if it is dog meat and saying "shit looks disgusting".
 He filmed comedian M2THAK walking up to a man in the Hong Kong International Airport, yelling "Do you understand the words that are coming out of my mouth?", allegedly imitating a scene from the Hollywood movie Rush Hour starring Jackie Chan and Chris Tucker to imply that Asian communities do not understand English.
 M2THAK was also filmed repositioning mannequins in a store window into sexually suggestive poses.
 The video included a scene where they gave a half-eaten ice cream to a local Hong Kong man.

 Online commentary has compared the video to Logan Paul's Japan vlog controversy, saying that he is being disrespectful and culturally insensitive in a foreign country.
 Jimmy Wong tweeted saying that he is disappointed as RiceGum's videos are now "disrespectful, ignorant, borderline racist, & shameful to all creators, especially Asians" and asked him to "please grow up & stop".